lassoan/SlicerMONAIAuto3DSeg/README.md

 Extension for [3D Slicer](https://www.slicer.org) for fully automatic AI segmentation of images using [MONAI Auto3DSeg models](https://docs.monai.io/en/stable/auto3dseg.html).

+Highlights:
+- models are available for multiple imaging modalities: CT (various abdominal organs, bones, vessels, heart, lungs), MR (brain, prostate)
+- segmentation is provided for both healthy anatomy and lesions: tumor, edema, hemorrhage, etc.
+- fast segmentation: all segmentations are performed within a few minutes on GPU
+- low hardware requirements: most models do not require GPU (runs on any laptop), GPU does not need to have more than 8GB RAM
+- multiple input volumes can be used: used for prostate or brain tumor segmentation
+- sample data set is provided for each model for easy testing

 Models are automatically downloaded and stored in the user's home folder within `.MONAIAuto3DSeg` subfolder.

 ![](Screenshot01.jpg)